faranalytics/streams-logger/README.md

 For example, the following `StringToNumber` implementation will convert a numeric string to a number.

-> NB: `writableObjectMode` and `readableObjectMode` are both set to true; hence, the object modes should reflect the inputs and outputs of your `Transform`.
+> NB: `writableObjectMode` and `readableObjectMode` are both set to true; hence, it's important that the object modes reflect the inputs and outputs of your `Transform`.

 ```ts
 class StringToNumber extends Transform<Buffer, number> {